kachkaev/special-internet-archive/README.md

 This repository helps archive public web pages before they are removed or edited.
 It contains software that produces structured archive collections and orchestrates snapshot capturing.
-Harvested data is shaped so that it fits git repositories or cloud storage like S3.
+The shaped of harvested data is compatible with git repositories or cloud storage like S3.
 The architecture supports various web page sources (websites) as well as multiple snapshot generators, both local and third-party.

 The initial version of the tooling only works with public VK communities.